 Snow Emergency Parking RULES

-Any time we get over 3 inches of snow, the City could declare a snow emergency.
+Any time we get over 3 inches of snow, the City could declare a MAJOR snow emergency.
 What does this mean?

-A snow emergency will be declared through radio, television, internet, text message, or other means by the Director of Public Works.
-You can even find out about Snow Emergencies immediately by signing up for alerts sent directly to your phone.
+A MAJOR snow emergency will be declared through radio, television, internet, text message, or other means by the Director of Public Works.
+You can even find out about MAJOR Snow Emergencies immediately by signing up for alerts sent directly to your phone.
 Just visit our Notify Me page, scroll to the heading named Alert Center, and sign up for notifications under Public Works News.
 That's it!

 1-Hour Notice for Parking Correctly

-When the City declares a snow emergency, you'll see that declaration blasted on traditional media, social media, and the City website at least 1 hour before it's effective.
+When the City declares a MAJOR snow emergency, you'll see that declaration blasted on traditional media, social media, and the City website at least 1 hour before it's effective.
 It will say the start date and time, as well as the end date and time, of the emergency.

 Note How Long Emergency Lasts